Why 2026 Tax Planning Is So Important For Your Business

 9. Structure & Risk Review

-- Review whether current entity structure is still your best option
+- Review whether the current entity structure is still your best option

 - Consider asset protection, family trust setup, etc.